moreonion/unlock-templates/snippets.md

 ```

 Change the value of data-target according to your needs.
 Change data-start to add an initial value for the progress bar, e.g. offline supporters.
 If the data-attributes are missing, the default values shown above will be used instead.

+Change the value of max-count accordingly (to your new target value).

 Unfortunately, this is a little tricky because the EN editor keeps deleting all data-tags.
 To save them, you'll have to disable the editor first by clicking the top left x-button.
 Feel very welcome to complain to Engaging Networks about it!